Christian Heritage School provides a library/media center for use by students, staff, and parents. The media center serves students in grades K- 12.

 Overdue notices will be sent out periodically via email.
 Fines of 10 cents per day will be charged.
 Lost books must be replaced by the patron at the replacement price indicated on the item record.
 Final report cards will be held pending payment of fines or replacement costs.

 A quiet atmosphere of study and reading is required in the library.
 Parents are urged not to send students to the library as a holding area after school.
-After school, the library is to be utilized for students who are testing, doing homework, or conducting research.
-Parents must accompany their children in the library after school.
+After school, the library is to be utilized for students who are testing, tutoring, doing homework, or conducting research.

 Students and parents are encouraged to be good stewards of the resources and materials from the CHS library.
 Materials are to be returned in a timely manner and in good condition.